 About Claire S. Barker

-Claire Barker is from Chicago, Illinois.
-She completed her BA in Anthropology and Classical Studies at the University of Michigan in 2008, and went on to receive a MA degree in Museum Studies from George Washington University in 2010.
+Claire is a PhD candidate.
+Originally from Chicago, Claire completed her BA in Anthropology and Classical Studies at the University of Michigan in 2008, and went on to receive a MA degree in Museum Studies from George Washington University in 2010.
 At the University of Arizona, Claire is majoring in Archaeology with a minor in the Anthropology of History and Memory.
 Claire’s dissertation research aims to understand the nature of social identity in communities that have experienced migration events and how the process of aggregation affects the differential expression of social identity on public and private scales.
 This research will explore the relationship between social identity, artifact style, and communities of practice in the late prehispanic U.S. Southwest.
 In archaeology, the study of social identity and cultural practice through ceramics largely has focused on decorated pottery.
 However, the importance of studying utility wares is often overlooked.
 By studying these issues through analysis of everyday objects, the detritus of commonplace domestic activity, Claire’s research will demonstrate the value of the everyday for understanding the social lives of people and communities.

 Claire has conducted field and laboratory research on projects in Arizona, Colorado, Ireland, and Wales.